coastal-science/call-catalog-viewer/catalogs/FAQ.md

 ## How to use this site?

-The catalogue contains waveforms and recordings of ...

-Use of information from this website is subject to terms under [Open Government License &ndash; Canada](https://open.canada.ca/en/open-government-licence-canada).
+This website and all audio recordings it hosts are subject to the terms under [Open Government License &ndash; Canada 2.0](https://open.canada.ca/en/open-government-licence-canada).
 The complete license is found on the [License](license.html) page.

 ## Where do the sounds come from?